voidCounter/wels-ui/README.md

 }
 ```

 3. Add the following in the `tsconfig.json` file.
 If the file does not exist, create it.
-In nextjs, `"jsx": "preserve"` will work fine.
 The `jsx` property specifies how TypeScript should handle JSX syntax in TypeScript files.

 ```json
 {